 This article first appeared in the Huffington Post on the 11th September 2015.

-Music and sport are the perfect marriage; they were made for each other…designed to live happily ever after.
-The beneficial effect of using music in sport and exercise is nothing new.
-Music is able to grab our attention, cause a reaction, change how we feel, help us remember things, help us overcome shyness, make us feel good and interestingly increase our work output.
+Music and sport are the perfect marriage; they are made for each other.
+The benefits of using music in sport and exercise is not new.
+Music grabs our attention, causing a reaction and it even changes how we feel.
+It can also help us remember things and overcome shyness.
+In addition, music make us feel good increasing our work output.

-Now more than ever, music is being used in the workplace to bring happiness to staff and employees, which I’ve witnessed many times during my work leading singing workshops.
-If you have happy staff, your staff engagement goes up and the bottom line is more than likely to be increased!
+Now more than ever, music is being used in the workplace bringing happiness to staff and employees.
+I’ve witnessed this many times leading singing workshops.
+If you have happy staff, your bottom line is more than likely to be increased!

-Not only are coaches using music as a tool to help motivate and promote well-being among athletes, music has found a new platform to help recording or performing artists and opera stars reach billions world-wide via the sports arena.
-And what does music and sport have in common?
+Not only are sports coaches using music as a tool to motivate and promote well-being among athletes, it has found a new platform.
+Performing artists and opera stars can reach billions via the sports arena.
+What do music and sport have in common?
 They can be enjoyed by everyone regardless of age, race, rank or religion.

-A couple of examples are ‘Nessun Dorma‘ (None shall sleep) made ubiquitous by Pavarotti during the FIFA World Cup in 1990.
-Even non-opera fans were familiar with this fantastic show-stopping aria from Puccini’s ‘Turandot’.
-My young nephew, at that time, a keen rap fan was surprisingly able to recognise it.
-Or Holst’s ‘I Vow to thee my country’ (1921), now re-named ‘World in Union’ is famously associated with Rugby World Cup.
+One fine example is ‘Nessun Dorma‘ (None shall sleep) made ubiquitous by Luciano Pavarotti during the FIFA World Cup in 1990.
+Even non-opera fans recognised this show-stopping aria from ‘Turandot’ by Puccini.
+Also, Holst’s ‘I Vow to thee my country’ (1921), now re-named ‘World in Union’.
+This is now famously associated with Rugby World Cup.

-There are a couple of remarkable examples of evidence where music has actually improved the performance of athletes.
-Ethiopian long-distance runner, Haile Gebreselassie, broke the indoor 2000-metre record in 1998 while synchronizing his stride rate to the rhythmical pop song Scatman.
-And the Great Britain bobsleigh squad at the 1998 Olympic Winter Games in Nagano, Japan, who listened to Whitney Houston’s One Moment in Time while training, visualised themselves seizing the moment.
-They won the first Olympic medal for Britain in the sport since 1964.
-When I’m training singers for performance or groups of people in a singing team-building exercise, we use visualization as a powerful tool to ‘see and hear a successful outcome’.
+There is remarkable evidence where music improves the performance of athletes.
+Ethiopian long-distance runner, Haile Gebreselassie, broke the indoor 2000-metre record in 1998.
+He was synchronizing his stride rate to the rhythmical song Scatman.
+Also, the Great Britain bobsleigh squad at the 1998 Olympic Winter Games in Nagano, Japan, listened to Whitney Houston’s One Moment in Time.
+While they were training, they visualised themselves seizing the moment.
+In conclusion, they won the first Olympic medal for Britain.
+That hadn’t been achieved since 1964.
+When I train singers or groups of people for a performance, I love them to visualise a successful outcome.

-There are some activities which lend themselves particularly well to musical accompaniment, especially if they’re repetitive or arduous for example warm-ups, weight or circuit training and stretching, etc. In each case, if music can match the rhythm and tempo of the activity, this will benefit the sportsman.
-I remember hearing how boxing champion Frank Bruno used to work-out to opera with the volume switched to full blast.
-No doubt the music and drama spurred him on.
+There are some physical activities which lend themselves particularly well to musical accompaniment.
+Especially if they’re repetitive or arduous.
+For example, warm-ups, weight or circuit training and stretching.
+In each case, if music can match the rhythm and tempo of the activity, this will benefit the sportsman.
+I remember hearing how boxing champion Frank Bruno used to work-out to an opera track.
+He switched on the volume to full blast.
+No doubt the music spurred him on.

 When music and rugby score a hit!

-One of the many joys of music is how quickly singing can break down barriers between people and engage us immediately.
-Our project ‘Celebrating Songs of the Nations’ generously supported by the RFU and Civic Pride Fund, brings together people who love music and sport during the Rugby World Cup 2015.
-We’re taking one song from each of the 20 countries competing in the championship and each song is a real hit.
-I’ve discovered some fascinating songs from far-flung places; would you believe that there’s a song about catching insects?
-Or when you leave a country, the local residents sing you a farewell?
-There’s even a song written by a 17-year-old architect student that’s now one of the most famous tango dance songs in the world with over 200 arrangements!
+One of the joys of singing is how it breaks down barriers between people.
+It engages us immediately.
+‘Celebrating Songs of the Nations’ supported by the RFU and Civic Pride Fund, brings together people who love music and sport.
+This takes place during the Rugby World Cup 2015.
+We learn one song from each of the 20 countries competing in the championship.
+Each song is a real hit.
+I’ve also discovered some fascinating songs from far-flung places.
+There’s even a song about catching insects?
+And when you leave a country, the local residents sing you a farewell?
+There’s one song written by a 17-year-old architect student that is now one of the most most famous tango dance songs in the world.
+It has over 200 arrangements!

-I briefly met former Welsh Rugby team captain Andy Moore, who was hoping for ‘Bread of Heaven’ as the Welsh song.
-I told him he’d have to wait until 1st October, our first singing workshop, to find out.
+I meet former Welsh Rugby team captain Andy Moore, who was hoping for ‘Bread of Heaven’ as the Welsh song.

 But perhaps actor Richard Burton sums it succinctly, “Rugby is a wonderful show: dance, opera and, suddenly, the blood of a killing”.